-André Faaij is appointed as Director of Science of ECN part of TNO, the largest energy research organisation of the Netherlands, the merger between ECN (Energy Research Centre of the Netherlands and the energy division of TNO the Netherlands Organisation for applied scientific research.
-He focuses on strategy, large research initiatives and collaboration with academia.
-He combines this position with a part time chair as Distinguished Professor Energy System Analysis at the University of Groningen (RUG).
+André Faaij is appointed as Director of Science of ECN part of TNO, the largest energy research organization of the Netherlands, the merger between ECN (Energy Research Centre of the Netherlands) and the energy division of TNO the Netherlands Organisation for applied scientific research.
+He focuses on strategy, large research initiatives, and collaboration with academia.
+He combines this position with a part time as Professor of Energy System Analysis at Utrecht University

 Prior to this position he was Chief Scientist of the New Energy Coalition (including the Energy Academy Europe), Distinguished Professor at RUG and until 2014, he was appointed as Professor and scientific director of the Copernicus Institute for Sustainable Development of Utrecht University.

-Current research covers in particular energy system integration questions, related scenario analysis and model development, transition processes towards low carbon energy systems and related innovation and policy questions, with specific attention for the role of biobased economy and CCS.
+Current research covers in particular energy system integration questions, related scenario analysis and model development, transition processes towards low carbon energy systems, and related innovation and policy questions, with specific attention to the role of biobased economy and CCS.

-He published over 600 titles in scientific journals, reports, books and proceedings, qualifies as ‘highly cited researcher’ (top 1% of research field).
+He has published over 600 titles in scientific journals, reports, books and proceedings, qualifying him as a ‘highly cited researcher’ (top 1% of research field).